Est3banio/linkvault/README.md

 - Only administrators can create new user accounts via admin dashboard or console
 - Existing users can log in normally at `/users/sign_in`
 - Password reset functionality remains available for existing users

+## Link Import

+LinkVault supports bulk importing of links from external sources to help you migrate your existing bookmarks.

+### Supported Import Formats

+#### CSV Import
+- **Flexible column mapping** - supports various column names
+- **Supported columns**: Title/Name, URL/Link, Tags/Tag, Description/Notes
+- **Duplicate detection** prevents importing the same URL multiple times
+- **Preview interface** lets you review links before importing

+#### HTML Bookmark Import
+- **Browser compatibility** - supports Chrome, Firefox, Safari exports
+- **Netscape bookmark format** - standard HTML bookmark format
+- **Hierarchical tags** - converts bookmark folders to tags
+- **Metadata preservation** - imports titles, URLs, and descriptions

+### How to Import Links

+1. **Navigate to Import**: Go to `/links/import` or use the "Import Links" button
+2. **Choose Format**: Select CSV or HTML file format
+3. **Upload File**: Select your bookmark export file
+4. **Preview & Map**: Review detected links and map columns if needed
+5. **Confirm Import**: Select which links to import and confirm

+### Export Your Bookmarks

+**From Chrome:**
+1. Chrome Menu → Bookmarks → Bookmark Manager
+2. Click ⋮ (three dots) → Export bookmarks
+3. Save as HTML file

+**From Firefox:**
+1. Library → Bookmarks → Show All Bookmarks
+2. Import and Backup → Export Bookmarks to HTML
+3. Save the HTML file

+## Progressive Web App (PWA)

+LinkVault is a fully featured Progressive Web App that can be installed on your devices for a native app-like experience.

+### PWA Features

+- **Installable** on mobile devices and desktop computers
+- **Offline support** with service worker caching
+- **App shortcuts** for quick actions (Dashboard, Add Link, Browse Links)
+- **Mobile-optimized** interface with touch-friendly design
+- **Share target** - share links directly from other apps on mobile

+### Installation

+#### Mobile Devices (iOS/Android)
+1. Open LinkVault in your mobile browser
+2. Look for "Add to Home Screen" or "Install App" prompt
+3. Follow the installation prompts
+4. Launch from your home screen like a native app

+#### Desktop (Chrome/Edge/Safari)
+1. Open LinkVault in your browser
+2. Look for the install icon in the address bar
+3. Click "Install LinkVault" when prompted
+4. Access from your applications menu or desktop

+### Mobile Link Sharing

+When LinkVault is installed as a PWA, you can share links directly from other apps:

+1. **From any app** with sharing capability
+2. **Select "LinkVault"** in the share menu
+3. **Form auto-fills** with the shared URL and extracted metadata
+4. **Add tags and description** as needed
+5. **Save immediately** to your LinkVault

 ## Testing